ZTO Express eyes largest Chinese company U.S. IPO since Alibaba

-Logistics company ZTO Express has set terms for what could be the largest U.S. initial public offering this year and also the biggest by a Chinese company after the $25 billion (20.10 billion pounds) IPO of e-commerce giant Alibaba Group Holding Ltd (BABA.N) in 2014.
+Logistics company ZTO Express has set terms for what could be the largest U.S. initial public offering this year and also the biggest by a Chinese company after the $25 billion IPO of e-commerce giant Alibaba Group Holding Ltd (BABA.N) in 2014.

 ZTO's IPO later this month, which could raise as much as $1.5 billion, is the latest example of a Chinese company seeking to capitalize on its growth prospects to lure Western investors, while also avoiding the red tape associated with launching IPOs in mainland China.